Please ensure Javascript is enabled for purposes of website accessibility

 As we get older, it can be easy to fall into the trap of a sedentary lifestyle.
 The main reasons include reduced mobility, health concerns, social isolation, and a lack of access to facilities.

 Sedentary behaviors include prolonged sitting or lying down with little physical activity.
 Both can significantly negatively affect one’s health and overall well-being over time.
-The Farrington at Tanglewood caregiving team understands these risks and takes proactive steps to help residents avoid them.
+Pegasus Landing of Tanglewood caregiving team understands these risks and takes proactive steps to help residents avoid them.

 No matter your age, these solutions to a sedentary lifestyle can help you achieve a higher level of health and wellness.